 If your student will stay on campus over a break, it is very important that s/he register to stay.
 Otherwise charges may be incurred for each unregistered day your student is present on campus.

 Bucknell offers a variety of available jobs on campus.
 Students in F-1 and J-1 status are permitted to work on campus without special work permission.

 A student cannot work off-campus without specific work permission and until certain requirements are met.
 S/he should explore their options carefully before accepting a job off-campus.

-The "Greek" community focuses its efforts on community service, philanthropy, and educational programming.
-"Greek Life" refers to social and philanthropic membership communities known as fraternities and sororities.
+The fraternity and sorority community focuses its efforts on community service, philanthropy, and educational programming.
 Although first-year students are not eligible for membership until the first semester of their sophomore year, fraternities and sororities may invite students to participate in many of their events and activities.

 Bucknell's Parents Board would like to extend a warm welcome to you.
-If you have any questions you would like to ask other parents, feel free to contact either:
+If you have any questions you would like to ask other parents, feel free to contact: